microsoft/bedrock-cli/guides/auth-private-helm-repos.md

 **Note**: it is important that the git URI you pass is an `https` URI and does NOT contain a username in it.
-By default, the clone URIs that the Azure DevOps creates presents in the UI contain your username in them (eg.
+By default, the clone URIs that the Azure DevOps creates presents in the UI contain your username in them (e.g.
 `https://<my-username>@dev.azure.com/my-org/my-project/_git/my-repo`).
 Fabrikate
 will not inject the PAT if the username is there as the value contained in place of the username can be a PAT itself.